eosiswastaken/dotfiles/README.md

 </a>
 </p>

-this repo is where I keep a backup of all my dotfiles, and config files for various software I use.
-I also keep a list of packages I installed and a quickstart guide, so that my whole development toolchain can be as os-agnostic as it can be. feel free to copy my dotfiles (even though they are tailored to my needs), or take some bits for yourself.
+this repo is where I keep a backup of all my dotfiles, and config files for various software I use. feel free to copy my dotfiles (even though they are tailored to my needs), or take some bits for yourself.

-want more info about my uses and setup ? use the `setup` command on my [personnal webpage](https://eosis.space)
+more info ? use the `setup` command on my [personnal webpage](https://eosis.space)

 <sub> (dotfiles managed by [stow](https://www.youtube.com/watch?v=y6XCebnB9gs&t=9s)) </sub>